-"Then, Greece was conquered, by the Northern Kingdom just south of Thrace and Dacia.
+"Then, Greece was conquered, by a Northern Kingdom just south of Thrace and Dacia.
 A fledging Kingdom, that was surrounded in the mists of Fate.
 Macedon.
-The Olympic Council was in an uproar, although the Macedonian King greatly worshipped us all, the Macedonians were too proud, too boastful.
+The Olympic Council was in uproar.
+Although the Macedonian King greatly worshipped us all, the Macedonians were too proud and boastful.
 Zeus was furious, as their King, Philip II, elevated himself to a Godlike status amoung the people of Greece.
 He had temples, coinage, and monuments, all advocating for his divinity.
-His actions in associating himself as one of the gods, even an Olympian, was an undertaking which we could not ignore.
-The Council was split on what to do, but I abstained from the vote, seeing no cause to worry.
-Tyrants, Kings, they all fell, and Philip's reign offered no direct threat to the welfare of my domains.
+His actions in associating himself as one of the gods, even an Olympian, was a undertaking which we could not ignore.
+The Council was split on the road forward, but I abstained from the vote, seeing no cause to worry.
+Tyrants, Kings, they all fall, and Philip's reign offered no direct threat to the welfare of my domains.
 But Eris, the goddess of Chaos, did not hesitate or abstain from the debates.
 She bewitched a mortal, Philip's bodyguard, and assassinated the Macedonian King.
-There was uproar, but many of the Council favored Eris's action, including Athena, Zeus, Demeter, and Hephaestus.
+There was uproar, but many of the Council favored Eris's action, including Zeus, Demeter, and Hephaestus.
 But what followed could not have foreseen, for we all thought that that was the end of it.
-You all know of Alexander III, who succeeded his father and went on a campaign to the East which has never been eclipsed in success from any other journey, the Trojan War, The Odyssey, all pale in comparison.
+You would all know of Alexander III.
+Or is more common epithet: Alexander the Great.
+He succeeded his father and went on a campaign to the East which has never been eclipsed in success from any other journey. the Trojan War, The Odyssey, all pale in comparison.
 Alexander III journeyed to where we gods and goddesses could not interfere, and then came back from oblivion.
 I watched his campaigns, from my chariot every night, even beyond the limits of our power.
 I watched the Macedonians do what could not be done, repeatedly.
 I watched from afar.
 And came too close."

 The hunters were all enthralled with her tale.
-Artemis knew that all had likely some knowledge of the campaigns of Alexander the Great, but none had personal knowledge, not even Zoe and Phoebe could claim that.
+Artemis knew that they all likely some general knowledge of the campaigns of Alexander the Great.
+But no matter their familiarity, none had personal knowledge, not even Zoe and Phoebe could claim that.
 But both knew how long the campaign lasted.
-That was all it took.
+And that was all it took, as Artemis saw Zoe and Phoebe put the dots together almost simultaneously.

-Then Zoe and Phoebe made the connection.
-Artemis saw it in their eyes, the shock, with fire illuminated in their pupils.
+Artemis saw it in their eyes first, the shock, with fire illuminated in their pupils.
 "My Lady!"
 Zoe cried, "You were gone for twelve years!
 That entire time, you said you were hunting a great adversary!"
 Phoebe shared Zoe's outrage.
 Artemis distinctly remembered Phoebe had joined the hunt not a decade before that departure she made.
-She was a new hunter at the time, and with the numbers being low at that time, it must have looked harrowing to be left with a handful of hunters.
+She was a new hunter at the time, and with the numbers being low at that time, it must have been harrowing to be left only with a handful of hunters.

 Heat coursed through her face, as she finally admitted that fact.
 Blood rushed to her face and she hung her head, staring at the flickering fire, which seemed to shimmer at her admission.